apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

   isReference(obj: any): obj is Reference;
   toReference(obj: StoreObject): Reference;

-  // A reference to the Policies object created by passing typePolicies to
-  // the InMemoryCache constructor, for advanced/internal use.
-  policies: Policies;
-}

-// These options are specific to read functions: interface ReadFunctionOptions extends FieldFunctionOptions {
   // Helper function for reading other fields within the current object.
   // If a foreign object or reference is provided, the field will be read
   // from that object instead of the current object, so this function can